 navigate the healthcare system and resources available to them, and augment their self care skills.
-Moderator: Sharon Parkes Healthy Hearing | Healthy Aging LOCATION: BREAKOUT ROOM (BALLROOM 3) Grace Shyng Registered Audiologist and Hearing Instrument Practitioner, UBC Clinical Assistant Professor Network Hearing Health & Help BC Hear Better Committee Grace Shyng is a Registered Audiologist and Hearing Instrument Practitioner in BC, and a Clinical Assistant Professor with the UBC School of Audiology and Speech Sciences.
+Moderator: Sharon Parkes Healthy Hearing = Healthy Aging: Understanding hearing loss and common best practices for managing hearing health in daily living LOCATION: BREAKOUT ROOM (BALLROOM 3) Grace Shyng Registered Audiologist and Hearing Instrument Practitioner, UBC Clinical Assistant Professor Network Hearing Health & Help BC Hear Better Committee Grace Shyng is a Registered Audiologist and Hearing Instrument Practitioner in BC, and a Clinical Assistant Professor with the UBC School of Audiology and Speech Sciences.
 She is the co-founder and Director of Audiology at Network Hearing Health, a comprehensive audiology private practice in Port Coquitlam BC.
 Grace has over 30 years of clinical experience and has worked in many different roles, including Clinical Audiologist, Head of Audiology and Executive Director of a non-profit organization.